 The gardens were extended in the 1620s, when Gaspar de Guzmán, Count-Duke of Olivares, Philip IV's powerful favorite, gave the king several pieces of land nearby for recreational use.

 Retiro Park, is the largest park in Madrid.
-The park belonged to the Spanish Monarchy until the late 19th century, when it was handed over for the public to use.
+The park belonged to the Spanish Monarchy until the late 19th century, when it was handed over to the public for their use.